TilpDatLasse/HeisLab2025/README.md

 elev_algo: Runs a single assigned elevator over TCP communication.
 Responsible for finite state machine of the elevator and bulletproof excecution of elevatormovements and user input and output.

-HRA: Is the Hall request assigner module, which controls which of the online elevators that should serve a hallorder when multiple elevators are online.
+HRA (Hall Request Assigner): Decides which elevator should serve a hall order when multiple elevators are online.

 network: Responsible for all udp communication between peers.
 Information transmitting and receiving are both done in this module.